 Antioxidants work to reverse the “rusting” and aging effects of stress and toxins on your arteries and other organs.
 In addition to cloves, cinnamon helps balance your blood sugar and decreases bad cholesterol, allspice lowers blood pressure and may relieve menopause symptoms, and nutmeg may prevent wrinkles, lower cholesterol, treat depression, and improve memory.

 - Apple Pie Swirl Multigrain Bread Loaf [Vegan]

 The ingredients of my bottle of these green flakes resemble a Simon and Garfunkel tune: oregano, marjoram, thyme, basil, rosemary, and sage.
 In the same study that ranked cloves at the top of the herb and spice antioxidant list, all the components of the Italian mix fared well in antioxidant activity.

-Oregano contains carvacrol and thymol that have antibacterial and anti-viral properties.
+Oregano contains carvacrol and thymol which have antibacterial and anti-viral properties.
 This herb may calm the stomach, prevent food poisoning, and treat our livers.

-Rosemary has been known since the time of Shakespeare to improve memory and added to grilled foods may lessen the production of chemicals that favor aging and cancer.
+Rosemary has been known since the time of Shakespeare to improve memory and when it’s added to grilled foods it may lessen the production of chemicals that favor aging and cancer.
 Finally, sage may slow the buildup of plaque in arteries and has been used for centuries to improve memory.